What Is Photosynthesis? 5 Facts Every O Level Biology Student Must Know

 Practise Graph Questions on Limiting Factors

 Limiting factor graphs are a guaranteed part of the O Level Biology paper.
-Get past year papers and practise reading, describing, and explaining these graphs until the structure of your answer is second nature.
+Work through past year papers and practise reading, describing, and explaining these graphs until the structure of your answer is second nature.
 For tips on how to approach the exam as a whole, see our guide on how to score well in O Level science exams.

 Connect Photosynthesis Back to Cell Biology